-We’ll sample traditional Roman dishes at local trattorias, explore the vibrant markets of Campo de’ Fiori, and visit the city’s art galleries and museums.
-We’ll discover why Rome has been a cultural and political powerhouse for millennia, and get a glimpse into the city’s vibrant present-day culture.
+We’ll experience the authentic Roman cuisine at local trattorias, immerse ourselves in the lively markets of Campo de’ Fiori, and explore the city’s art galleries and museums.
+Rome, a cultural and political powerhouse for millennia, we’ll discover why and see its present-day pulse.

-Discover the Eternal City with Atlas Geographica and explore the hidden gems of Rome that will stay with you for a lifetime.
+Join us as we explore the Eternal City, and uncover the hidden gems of Rome that will remain with you for a lifetime

 Rome, the eternal city, is a destination that never ceases to amaze.
 Whether you’re a first-time visitor or a seasoned traveler, this ancient metropolis is sure to leave an indelible mark on your memory.
 Here are a few of the best things to do in Rome for a weekend.